Arksine/katapult/README.md

   enabled it is possible to enter the bootloader by pressing the reset button twice within a 500ms window.
-- `Enable bootloader entry on button (or gpio) state`:  Enable to use a gpio to enter the booloader.
+- `Enable bootloader entry on button (or gpio) state`:  Enable to use a gpio to enter the bootloader.
-  - `Button GPIO Pin`:  The Pin Name of te
+  - `Button GPIO Pin`:  The Pin Name of the GPIO to use as a button.
+A hardware pull-up can be enabled by prefixing a `^`, and a pull-down can be enabled by prefixing a `~`.
 - `Enable Status Led`: Enables the option to select a status LED gpio.
   - `Status LED GPIO Pin`:  The pin name for your LED.
 The Pin can be inverted if the LED is on when the pin is low.
 For example, the status LED Pin for a